 Youthful antics: Four “baby” pandas of about a year old were all playing up a pine tree the other side of the base.
 They are really skilful climbers; however they don't climb down as well as they climb up!
 Sometimes it seems more of a tumble down rather than an intentional move!

 Feeding time: We watched one giant panda scratching himself on a tree, before climbing it and calling out.
 Such a small call considering his size.
 We started to mimic it.
 We felt like Dr. Doolittle.
 Then the Keeper came with food and we realised the panda was just excited about lunch coming.

 Panda photo call: Another really liked her photo taken.
 Her tree had a tyre wedged in the branches that she sat on like a cushion.
 When all the visitors were facing one way she faced them, then when they went round the other side of the enclosure, she turned round in the tree.

 We loved our morning here, the child in our group had a wonderful time, but be warned, children will want to ride on someone's shoulders so they can see over the walls.
 There are some steps to the walls, but most are still too high for an 8 year old.

 If you want even more time with the pandas there are two fantastic options at Dujiangyan.
-You can join the Panda Volunteer Program, and, or, get your picture taken holding a panda.
+You can join the Panda Volunteer Program.
 I can personally recommend both; I did mine at the Chengdu Center where they don't do them currently.

 You go behind the scenes, learn more about them, make panda cake and immerse yourself in everything panda.
 On the down side they make you wear silly blue overalls to clean up the panda's poo.
 But being able to feed pandas from a safe distance by bamboo was just brilliant!